 The first step to empowerment is creating an inclusive work environment.
 Sharing information and including staff members in small and big company decision making processes is crucial for empowerment.

 Empowering employees is more about supporting employees, rather than uplifting them.

 It is simply the transfer and distribution of power from the employers to the employees.

-However, empowerment is not something that you can force among your workforce.
+However, empowerment is not something that you can force among your people.

 Some people naturally respond to empowerment better than others.
 Empowerment should be about enhancing employee’s moral and not a burden on them.
 It is a manager’s duty to identify people who would embrace empowerment.